 - A nép lelke.
 Nemzetkarakterológiai viták Kelet-Európában (The spirit of the people.
 Debates on national characterology in Eastern Europe) (Budapest: Argumentum, 2011).

 - History of Modern Political Thought in East Central Europe.
-Volume I: Negotiating Modernity in the “Long Nineteenth Century” by Balázs Trencsényi, Maciej Janowski, Mónika Baár, Maria Falina, and Michal Kopeček (Oxford University Press, 2016) https://global.oup.com/academic/product/a-history-of-modern-political-th...
+Volume I: Negotiating Modernity in the “Long Nineteenth Century” by Balázs Trencsényi, Maciej Janowski, Mónika Baár, Maria Falina, and Michal Kopeček (Oxford UP, 2016) https://global.oup.com/academic/product/a-history-of-modern-political-th...

 - Balázs Trencsényi, Dragoş Petrescu, Cristina Petrescu, Constantin Iordachi, and Zoltán Kántor eds., Nation-Building and Contested Identities: Romanian and Hungarian Case Studies (Budapest/Iaşi: Regio Books/Polirom, 2001)